 Even if all the numbers pan out in favor of a balance transfer, you still have to qualify.
 That means you should have a good idea of what your credit looks like before applying.

 Those with stellar credit (750 or above) will likely qualify for the best teaser rates.
 If your credit score falls below that, you may get a higher teaser rate, but it still may be lower than what you're paying now.

 The other factor is the credit limit.
 There's always a chance the new issuer won't dole out a large enough credit line for you to transfer your entire balance, says Linda Sherry, director of national priorities at watchdog group Consumer Action.

-"Banks are not giving out high credit limits these days, so if you have a sizable balance, the chance you'll be able to move it over in its entirety is pretty slim," she says, "unless you're an absolute stellar credit score."
+"Banks are not giving out high credit limits these days, so if you have a sizable balance, the chance you'll be able to move it over in its entirety is pretty slim," she says, "unless (you have) an absolute stellar credit score."

 Living with a transfer